Clopeq/data_logger/README.md

 # Adding new UI elements
+you have to add elements manually to the constants.py file, otherwise they will not be accesible from within the code.
+This is how to properly add new ui elements:
 1. Open **QtDesigner** app.
 2. Add the UI element of your desire
 3. Name the UI element in the **"objectName"** field.
 (You will need this name later)